 Find more ideas for a stress-free holiday in this Ultimate Christmas Planning List.
 Whether you’re looking for holiday help for your home or homeschool, we’ve got you covered!

 I know there are a lot of suggestions here but don’t be overwhelmed!
 If you want to add an Advent calendar to your Christmas celebration, look through these ideas but choose only 1 or 2 to try this year.
 Some families like to change up what they do every Christmas and some like to stick with the same traditions year after year.
 There is no right or wrong way to count down to Christmas…it’s all up to you!

 I would love to know your favorite ways to celebrate Advent and count down the days to Christmas!
 Let me know in the comments below!

-More about Kristi: Kristi is a wife and a stay-at-home homeschool mom to two very energetic boys, one is 6 ½ and the other is 1.
-She blogs at Savvy Schooling where she shares encouraging resources and insight for your homeschool and parenting life!
+Kristi is a wife and a stay-at-home homeschool mom to two very energetic boys.
+You can follow her at Savvy Schooling on Facebook and Twitter for encouraging resources and insight for your homeschool and parenting life.